-(j) Towers and masts sited in contravention of this Guidelines shall be removed and the owner of the tower shall bear the cost of such removal.
+(6) Towers and masts sited in contravention of these Guidelines shall be removed and the owner of the tower shall bear the cost of such removal.

-8. Design of Towers and Masts
+3 (2) Design of Towers and Masts

-(a) The design of towers illustrated in Figures 2.2 to 2.14 of Schedule 1 of this Guidelines shall be in accordance with the specifications contained in Tables 2.1 to 2.13 thereof.
-In designing towers, due cognisance shall be taken of the following:
+(1) The design of towers illustrated in Figures 2.2 to 2.14 of the First Schedule to these Guidelines shall be in accordance with the specifications contained in Tables 2.1 to 2.13 thereof.
+In designing towers, due cognisance shall be taken of the following;

-- (i) Tapered steel and flanged steel poles feature designs that blend well into the environment and require minimum space for installation. - (ii) Flanged steel poles are easy to handle and install. - (iii) Connections shall be precision fitted to allow quick assembly of modular sections and the top platform, side arms or mounting frame. - (iv) Pole sections shall be made with identical base flange plates to permit simplified modifications of mounting heights and antenna reconfigurations. - (v) Tapered steel poles have comparatively smaller base diameters and so demand minimal land space. - (vi) Tapered poles can be installed quickly and offer an extremely efficient strengthto cost ratio.
+- (a) Tapered steel and flanged steel poles feature designs that blend well into the environment and require minimum space for installation. - (b) Flanged steel poles are easy to handle and install. - (c) Connections shall be precision fitted to allow quick assembly of modular sections and the top platform, side arms or mounting frame.